-Max: Judging by some of what he posts, I’m not sure he’s a fan.
+Max: Judging by some of what he posts, I can’t say he’s much of a fan.

 Max: I learned long ago that no one is ever truly alone.
 I’m still disappointed.

-Max: They’re around.
-You just have to know where to look.
+Max: Oh, they’re around.
+You just need to know where to look.

-Abbie: Well, they’re not anywhere to be seen!
+Abbie: Exactly.
 How many gay icons and celebrities are there?

 Max: Oh, most of them.
 The interesting ones, anyway.